matrix-construct/construct/doc/STYLE.md

 i.e. it is declared or accessible (**acquired**), it must be **initialized** to a completely consistent state at that point.

-* Window shade analogy:
 >
 > Imagine pulling down a window shade to hide the sun.
 As you pull down, the canvas
 > unrolls from its spool at the top.
 Your goal is to hook the shade on to the nail
-> at the bottom of the window: that is a commitment.
-If you slip and let go, the
+> at the bottom of the window: that is reaching the return statement.
+If you slip
-> shade will roll back up into the spool at the top: that is an exception.
+> and let go, the shade will roll back up into the spool at the top: that is an
+> exception.
 >
 > What you can't do is prepare work on the way down which needs _any_ further pulling
 > to be in a consistent state and not leak.
 You might slip and let go at any time for